lechatquidanse/StevieG-dropped/README.md

 This application determine, for each team of a championship, the minimum number of games that need to be excluded in order for that team to win the league.
 Based on the latest silex edition, it includes a vagrant environnement and an online documentation.
-For the moment it displays only one league described by a list of game in [this csv file][1].
+For the moment it displays only one league described by a list of game in a csv file.
-You can find more technical informations [here][2].
+You can find more technical informations [here][1].

 1) Installing
 ----------------------------------